-- Opened in 1976 - Owned and operated by the County of Orange - Accepts non-hazardous, municipal solid waste from commercial and self haulers. - Maximum permitted daily refuse is 4,000 tons - Approximately 1,530 acres; about 691 acres for waste disposal. - Converts landfill gas to energy, which powers about 7,000 average Orange County homes
+- Opened in 1976 - Owned and operated by the County of Orange - Accepts non-hazardous, municipal solid waste from commercial and self haulers. - Maximum permitted daily refuse is 4,000 tons - Approximately 1,530 acres; about 691 acres for waste disposal. - Converts landfill gas to energy-over 7,000 average Orange County homes